 Agritourism can help your farm or ranch reduce its operating risks, by diversifying your income sources and your customer base.
-But risk can’t be totally avoided in life, no matter what you do.
-Agritourism provides no exception.
+But, with any customer service venture comes the potential for additional operating risks.

-There are certainly, however, steps you can take to minimize risk and protect yourself and your farm and ranch if things go wrong despite your best efforts.
+However, there are steps you can take to minimize risk and protect yourself and your farm and ranch if things go wrong despite your best efforts.
 And it’s easier than ever before in Oregon to find that sweet spot between excellent, safe visitor experiences and viable business operations.
-That’s because Oregon has joined most other U.S. states in developing limited liability protection statutes specifically for agritourism, about which you’ll find detailed information below.
+That’s because Oregon has joined most other U.S. states in developing limited liability protection statutes specifically for agritourism.
 When you complete your risk assessment and management plan, you should have a good sense of what agritourism activities are appropriate for you from a risk standpoint, and the risk management costs you need to account for in your business plan.

 Overview and Oregon Liability Laws Related to Agritourism

 - Reducing Risk by Managing Liability; 2012 Oregon Agritourism Summit presentation

 - Oregon Equine Inherent Risk Law (OR 360.687 to 360.697) passed in 1993; it establishes special liability protections for agritourism activities associated with horses